dwalend/Disentangle/README.md

 The easiest way to include this project in yours is to add the jar files from sonatype's mvn repository.

-    libraryDependencies += "net.walend" %% "scalagraphminimizer" % "0.1.2" //todo update with new project name
+    libraryDependencies += "net.walend" %% "disentangle" % "0.1.2" //todo update with new project name

 ### The Latest Snapshot (When Available)